How to Keep a House Warm Without Central Heat

 Insulating windows

-Unfortunately, taking advantage of sunlight coming through the windows means next to nothing if the windows aren’t properly insulated.
+Unfortunately, taking advantage of sunlight coming through the windows is ineffective if the windows aren’t properly insulated.

 In warmer months, insulation helps keep outside warm air from entering the home.
-When temps are chilly, well-insulated windows and doors will stop cold from penetrating your home’s interior.
+When temps are chilly, well-insulated windows and doors prevent cold from penetrating your home’s interior.

 Insulating windows close up